leanera/nuxt-i18n/README.md

 > [Nuxt 3](https://v3.nuxtjs.org) module for internationalization w/ locale auto-imports & localized routing.

+This module's intention is not to provide a full-blown solution for internationalization like @nuxtjs/i18n, but offer a lean, effective and lightweight set of tools to cover your needs.

 ## Key Features

 - 🪡 Integration with [@leanera/vue-i18n](https://github.com/leanera/vue-i18n)